jim245/cs386team1/Deliverables/UpdatedInception.md

 #### Representative quotes
 1. "I like playing a casual game that can be infuriatingly difficult at times"
 2. "The console controls really appeal to me, but that means it must be forgiving enough to allow for them"
-3. "The idea of comparing myself to others who've played the game is nice, as long as its not too in my face"
+3. "The idea of comparing myself to others who've played the game is nice, as long as it's not too in my face"

 #### Hypotheses that were validated
 - Controls are above all else